 Regulatory Reform Initiative: Overview

 Nearly half of all employed people in Massachusetts are working in small businesses, and these small businesses represent the best opportunities for economic growth and prosperity in the Commonwealth.
-To ensure that state government is creating the conditions for small businesses to thrive, the Patrick-Murray Administration has implemented the most significant and impactful regulatory reform initiative in Massachusetts history.
+To ensure that state government is creating the conditions for small businesses to thrive, the state has implemented the most significant and impactful regulatory reform initiative in Massachusetts history.
 The initiative has four parts aimed at reducing small business impacts of new regulations, reviewing and reevaluating the continued need for “old” regulations, increasing awareness of state government regulators, and maintaining open lines of communications with the business community on the topic of regulation.

 Since a law was passed in 2010, all agencies proposing new regulations in Massachusetts must prepare and publicly release a small business impact statement that analyzes the potential impact that regulation will have on small businesses in the Commonwealth.
-To implement this law in a uniform and thoughtful way across agencies, the Patrick-Murray Administration developed a uniform template for state agencies to report impacts in a consistently and comprehensive fashion.
+To implement this law in a uniform and thoughtful way across agencies, a uniform template was developed for state agencies to report impacts in a consistently and comprehensive fashion.
 When regulations are proposed today, a statement of small business impacts is filed with that draft regulation and published online by the Secretary of State’s Regulations Division.
 The intent is to provide the utmost transparency during the regulatory process, and to bring the potential small business impacts into the forefront of the public debate.

-The Patrick-Murray Administration will continue to pursue an aggressive schedule of regulatory review with a goal of reviewing 1,000 regulations by the end of 2012.
+Agencies will continue to pursue an aggressive schedule of regulatory review with a goal of reviewing 1,000 regulations by the end of 2012.
 Agencies will pursue regulatory amendments and rescissions following the public process set forth in state law until all of the reforms have been implemented.

-And finally, the Administration, through its Executive Office of Housing & Economic Development, has appointed a Regulatory Ombudsman to convene business leaders, chambers of commerce and trade associations to keep the lines of communication open on the topic of regulation.
+The Executive Office of Housing & Economic Development, has appointed a Regulatory Ombudsman to convene business leaders, chambers of commerce and trade associations to keep the lines of communication open on the topic of regulation.
 Through this mechanism, the Executive Office is seeking business input to shape the definition of regulatory reform success within Massachusetts, and to ensure that concerns of businesses are being considered.

 People also viewed...